 Creating your personal brand blueprint and building your brand before you need to move on is key

-If you put your personal brand blueprint together whilst your are working, it will enable you to become an asset to the business you are involved with.
-You will be able to pick and choose from the opportunities that come along and of course earn more money and have more career fulfillment, if you want some more reasons checkout this post 11 Reasons Why You Need To Build Your Personal Brand.
+If you put your personal brand blueprint together whilst you are working, it will enable you to become an asset to the business you are involved with.
+You will be able to pick and choose from the opportunities that come along and of course, earn more money and have more career fulfilment, if you want some more reasons to check out this post 11 Reasons Why You Need To Build Your Personal Brand.

-Usually people find it hard to find the right words to represent who they are and find it a challenge to to adapt their story for the new direction their career is heading.
+Usually, people find it hard to find the right words to represent who they are and find it a challenge to adapt their story for the new direction their career is heading.

-Your resume or CV as we call it in the UK, is usually sent to recruiters or well meaning family members or friends.
-Who proceed tweak it and then it is sent to suitable jobs.
+Your resume or CV as we call it in the UK is usually sent to recruiters or well-meaning family members or friends.
+Who proceed to tweak it and then it is sent to suitable jobs.
 More often than not they use words that you would not probably use, they change the presentation of it to make it look better.

 The only problem is that in many cases it doesn’t represent the real authentic you and it doesn’t explain who you are, in words that you would use in an interview.